hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 Terraform Cloud can use your private modules during plans and applies with no extra configuration, _as long as the workspace is configured to use Terraform 0.11 or higher._

-A given workspace can only use private modules from the organization it belongs to.
+A given Terraform Cloud workspace can only use private modules from the organization it belongs to.
 If you want to use the same module in multiple organizations, you should add it to both organizations' registries.
 (See [Sharing Modules Across Organizations](./publish.html#sharing-modules-across-organizations).)
 If you are using Terraform Enterprise v202012-1 or later, workspaces can also use private modules from organizations that are sharing modules with the workspace's organization.

 ### On the Command Line